There are so many things to see and do at Dole Plantation!

-Prizes are awarded to those who find the eight secret stations on their trip through the maze in the fastest time.
-Next, take a ride on the Pineapple Express train.
-This two-mile, 20-minute fully narrated train tour is both educational and informative.
-Along the route, you’ll learn about the history of pineapple and hear the story of James Dole, who pioneered the pineapple industry in Hawaii.
-Then, take a stroll through the Plantation Garden Tour.
+Next, at Dole Plantation you might want to take a ride on the Pineapple Express train.
+This two-mile, 20-minute fully narrated train tour is both educational and informative and perfect for the whole family.
+Along the route, you’ll learn about the history of pineapple and hear the story of James Dole, who pioneered the pineapple industry in Hawaii!
+(He's pretty important!)

-As you wander through the eight different mini-gardens, you’ll get an up-close view of the plants that are the source of tropical delights from coffee to exotic fruit to colorful cacao pods, used to make Waialua’s signature single-estate chocolate!
+Then, why not take a stroll through the Plantation Garden Tour?
+As you wander through the eight different mini-gardens, you’ll be able to get an up-close view of the plants that are the source of coffee and exotic fruit, thorugh to colorful cacao pods used to make Waialua’s signature single-estate chocolate!

 Cafe features an assortment of burgers, sandwiches and meals, featuring island favorites such as the Kalua Pork Quesadilla, Island Fish Taco, Loco Moco (grilled homemade ground beef patty on a bed of steamed rice smothered with brown gravy and topped with a fried egg), Plantation Stir Fry, North Shore Shrimp Linguini Pasta, and Plantation Chili Taro Bowl.
 The dessert menu is extensive and includes the world-famous Dole Whip.

 Tickets are sold on a first come, first served basis and may be purchased upon arrival at either the Train or Maze Ticket Booths.

 The country store features a wide selection of made-in-Hawaii souvenirs and food items, including coffees, teas, chocolates, jams, dressings, chips, candies and nuts.

 At student rates, they welcome school children ages 4–17, church youth groups, boy scouts and girl scouts, and student sports teams.
 Student rates apply to Hawai‘i residents only.